 Related: Learn how search engines work.

-This topical confusion is referred to as “keyword cannibalization” in the SEO industry, and it’s not an ideal situation for a variety of reasons.
+Keyword cannibalization is not an ideal situation for a variety of reasons.
 We’ll examine why in this post and then I’ll show you how to address the problem.

 Why Keyword Cannibalization is Not Good for SEO